 The Company accounts for natural gas production imbalances using the sales method, whereby the Company recognized revenue on all natural gas sold to its customers notwithstanding the fact its ownership may be less than 100% of the natural gas sold.
 Liabilities are recorded by the Company for imbalances greater than the Company's proportionate share of remaining natural gas reserves.
-The Company had no gas balancing liabilities as of December 31, 2004 and 2003.
+The Company had no gas balancing liabilities as of March 31, 2005 (unaudited), December 31, 2004 and 2003.